Crockenhill F.C.: History

+Crockenhill were transferred to Division Two Central at the end of the 2024–25 season.
+In 2025–26 they finished second-from-bottom of the division and were relegated to the Premier Division of the Sevenoaks & District League.

 Ground

-The original club played at a meadow owned by club President David Langlands.
+The original club played at a meadow owned by club president David Langlands.

 The modern club plays at Wested Meadow, which had previously been the home ground of Crockenhill United.
 It was used as a base for a barrage balloon during World War II, with a Nissen hut built on the site.
 After the war the new club leased the site from its owner, Mr Miller, and had built a new stand and dressing rooms by 1951.
 In the 1960s the Nissen hut was converted into a clubhouse.
 A small terrace was added next to the stand, with a roof and seating added later.

 Wested Meadow was used as a filming location for the 2018 comedy film The Bromley Boys, as a substitute for Bromley's Hayes Lane stadium.